GeorgeMos/MazeRunner/index.md

 `initNodes(pxMap [][]bool)` assigns the `nodeType` in each node and `initAdjMap(pxMap [][]bool)` links all the nodes and creates a tree data structure.
 Now everything is ready for us to start solving!

 ## The algorithms
+This is a WIP project and more algorithms will be added in the future so keep checking this section out for updates!
+### Depth First Search

+### Breadth First Search